Ohio Senior Housing: 2026 Low-Income Costs and Eligibility Guide

 Understanding low income limits for Ohio seniors

-To report Ohio's senior housing income limits accurately, housing authorities need current federal guidelines and county-specific data on poverty thresholds, eligibility calculations, and program requirements.
+Ohio's senior housing income limits come out of a mix of current federal guidelines and county-specific data: local poverty thresholds, eligibility calculations, and each program's own requirements.

 This includes: